Master Gardener Training

 The title "Texas Master Gardener" can be used by volunteers only when engaged in Texas A&M AgriLife Extension Service-sponsored activities.

-The 2022 Class is Full and Registration is CLOSED.
+The 2023 CCMGA Class is full and registration is CLOSED.

 NOTE: The Master Gardener program is an educational and volunteer program offered through the Cooperative Extension Service of the Texas A&M University system.
 Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.
 The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas cooperating.
 The Texas A&M AgriLife Extension Service is an equal opportunity program provider.
 Individuals with a disability needing an accommodation should contact Texas A&M AgriLife Extension at least one week prior to the event.
 Full refunds are not guaranteed after the registration deadline.